Ibraam-Nashaat/Chess-With-Assembly/README.md

 <img src="assets/Game.png" >

 ### Notification Bar
-- The top right part of the screen shows the color assignment of the user (black or white), who won the game (black or white) and the eaten pieces during the game.
+- The top right part of the screen shows the color assignment of the user (black or white), which player won the game (black or white) and the eaten pieces during the game.
 - The abbreviations of the eaten pieces are:
     - Black Bishop (bB)
     - Black Knight (bK)